 The rights of same-sex couples vary from state to state.
-The state of Pennsylvania allows same-sex couples and single LGBT individuals to adopt children.
-Sexual orientation is not taken into consideration and the same process for heterosexual couples applies to LGBT couples as well.
+The state of Pennsylvania allows same-sex couples and single LGBTQ individuals to adopt children.
+Sexual orientation is not taken into consideration and the same process for heterosexual couples applies to LGBTQ couples as well.
 There is a popular misconception that it will be harder for a same-sex couple to adopt; however, that is rarely the case in Pennsylvania.

 If the couple decides not to go the adoption route and chooses artificial insemination instead, it is important for the non-carrying parent to know that he or she will still need to formally adopt the child to have legal rights over the child.
 Signing the birth certificate does not guarantee that you will keep all of your rights in the event of a breakup.
 The birth parent will have full rights and it will be up to him or her to allow you to have a relationship with the child afterward, unless you adopt the child legally.

 Second parent adoption is when one of an unmarried same-sex couple wants to adopt the partner’s biological child.
 At first, only married couples were allowed to adopt their significant other’s child, but in 2002 the Pennsylvania Supreme Court ruled that unmarried couples could adopt as well.
 Second parent adoption doesn’t take away any rights from the first parent; it simply provides the same rights to the second parent.
 To the child, it also provides inheritance rights from the second parent.

 Pennsylvania’s Adoption/Foster Family Requirements

 Pennsylvania’s Department of Human Services partners with the Pennsylvania Adoption Exchange (PAE) and Statewide Adoption and Permanency Network (SWAN) to keep a list of children and families who want and need adoption.
 They regulate all adoptions in the state.